 I found the seats and cabin to be new and comfortable.

 Avoid Row 4 as only a curtain separates the First and Economy Class cabins.
+Read our guide on how to choose the best seat for your flight here.

 Food & Drink